JayWood/the-seo-framework/readme.txt

 	* External URLs to a root domain without slash now work correctly in custom 301 redirect.
 	* Servers that don't support PCRE will now have 301 redirects parsed correctly.
 	* Archive rel next/prev pagination links now also work on the Blog Page.
+	* Second or later archive pages now allow for pagination in the Canonical URL.
 	* TODO When the Home Page title additions location is set to Right and has a title filled in in the Inpost SEO Box as well as the Home Page Settings and when the Home Page Settings is emptied, the placeholder title location and additions are reversed temporarily.
 	* WordPress version compare could sometimes return incorrect values when dealing with unstable versions.
 	* The Canonical URL is now selecting the primary domain when available when using WPMUdev Domain Mapping.